unicode-org/message-format-wg/spec/syntax.md

     when * {You bought {$countInt} {$color :adjective accord=$itemAcc} {$itemAcc}.}

 ### Complex Messages

+The various features can be used to produce arbitrarily complex messages by combining *declarations*, *selectors*, *functions*, *markup* and more.

 A complex message with 2 selectors and 3 local variable definitions: